-When planning content, you should take a look at your own calendar as well!
+When planning content, you should take a look at your calendar as well!
 Are there any major events coming up which are worth mentioning in your blog post?
 Make sure to mix these ‘current-events posts’ with the other posts you have lined up.

 If your blog is growing and you are working with multiple authors, composing a style guide for your blog is a great way to make sure everyone writes and spells in the same way.
-In a style guide you can agree to write words in a certain way.
-Of course, we all should write proper English, but use of capitals and brand names could differ.
+In a style guide, you can agree to write words in a certain way.
+Of course, we all should write proper English, but the use of capitals and brand names could differ.
 As all authors write for the same blog, it will create more unity if everyone spells the important words in the same way.

 In the style guide you could also agree on the length of posts, the use of paragraphs and headings, and the use of images.
 It should be a document in which you write down all the things you want the blogs to be similar in.
 If you work with an occasional guest blogger, a style guide could be a great document to help them write a post that fits the style of your blog as well.

-An editorial calendar is really necessary if you’re working with multiple authors on a blog with frequent posts.
+An editorial calendar is essential if you’re working with multiple authors on a blog with frequent posts.
 You could make an excel sheet, or write down the posts in your own calendar, but you definitely should make some sort of planning.
 Decide amongst each other who writes which posts.
 These decisions are most easily made in some kind of meeting in which all authors will sit down together.
 Decide what topics you want to address and who will write about them.